rust-random/rand/doc/README.md

     -   although these are public versions, they are not used by default unless opting into using a pre-release on the specific `MAJOR.MINOR.PATCH` version
-    -   pre-releases are considered semantically less than their stem (e.g.
-        Cargo may automatically upgrade from `0.5.0-pre.0` to `0.5.0`)
+    -   pre-releases are considered semantically less than their final release (e.g. Cargo may automatically upgrade from `0.5.0-pre.0` to `0.5.0`)
     -   all pre-release versions are unstable and may make any change
     -   we make no commitment to support users of pre-releases